 9. Uniformity of Office Records

 The records of the office will become uniform with the use of machines and give a better appearance.
-Moreover, mechanisation facilitates standardisation of office routines and procedures and therefore a better co-ordination of work
+Moreover, mechanization facilitates standardization of office routines and procedures and therefore a better co-ordination of work